An Alaska pension fund sues banks over rate manipulation allegations

-NEW YORK, Sept 4 (Reuters) - Thirteen of the world’s biggest banks have been accused by an Alaska pension fund of breaking U.S. antitrust and commodities laws by rigging an interest rate benchmark used to price many financial instruments in the $710 trillion derivatives market.
+NEW YORK (Reuters) - Thirteen of the world’s biggest banks have been accused by an Alaska pension fund of breaking U.S. antitrust and commodities laws by rigging an interest rate benchmark used to price many financial instruments in the $710 trillion derivatives market.

 In a complaint filed on Thursday in U.S. District Court in Manhattan, the Alaska Electrical Pension Fund said the banks ran a “secret conspiracy” to set the “ISDAfix” rate at artificial levels from 2009 to 2012, causing billions of dollars of investor losses.